2016 Kaikōura earthquake: Subsequent analysis

-As a land earthquake with unexpected complexity, suggesting a multi phase event, backed by hard data, including that now of the aftershock sequence's orientation, and an immediate size of displacement relative to length of surface rupture inconsistent with standard models, a new model for some surface megathrust earthquakes has evolved.
-Currently it is postulated that an initial dominantly strike-slip event on the Humps Fault within the Pacific plates continental crust, and not associated with the Pacific plate subduction margin, ruptured in a classic fashion for about 40 km of this fault equivalent to about a event.
+The Kaikōura earthquake was a land earthquake of unexpected complexity, suggesting a multi phase event.
+Analysis of data showing the aftershock sequence's orientation and an immediate size of displacement relative to length of surface rupture inconsistent with standard models has led to evolution of a new model for some surface megathrust earthquakes.

+It is postulated that an initial dominantly strike-slip event on the Humps Fault within the Pacific plate's continental crust (not associated with the Pacific plate subduction margin) ruptured in a classic fashion for about 40 km of this fault, equivalent to about a event.
 This area of the South Island does not have the Pacific plate subducting at the Hikurangi Margin, which commences at Kaikōura to the north east of the Humps Fault.
-Further a rupture of the Humps Fault, as occurred, is not predicted by any classic modelling to propagate to allow rupture in the faults of the Marlborough Fault System as was observed to happen.
-About 45 seconds later, in a second phase, a subsurface megathrust earthquake was initiated in the adjacent area and it was this megathrust earthquake that allowed the rupture of multiple surface faults with atypically high displacements.
+Rupture of the Humps Fault, as occurred, is not predicted by any classic modelling to propagate to allow rupture in the faults of the Marlborough Fault System as was observed to happen.
+About 45 seconds later, in a second phase, a subsurface megathrust earthquake was initiated in the adjacent area.
+It was this megathrust earthquake that allowed the rupture of multiple surface faults with atypically high displacements.
 Such coupling is the new model.
-As most megathrust earthquakes occur off shore there had been no direct evidence before now of such immediate displacements but it has been postulated that both the 1960 Valdivia earthquake and the 1855 Wairarapa earthquake could have been associated with coupling of a shallow subduction megathrust earthquake with surface faults in the overlaying plate as happened in this second phase.
+Most megathrust earthquakes occur offshore so there had been no direct evidence before now of such immediate displacements, but it has been postulated that both the 1960 Valdivia earthquake and the 1855 Wairarapa earthquake could have been associated with coupling of a shallow subduction megathrust earthquake with surface faults in the overlaying plate, as happened in this second phase.
 The third phase involved classic propagation via northeast shallow crustal strike-slip faulting in the north east Kekerengu and Needles faults.

 A peak ground acceleration of 3.23 g was measured in Waiau, which was considered the second highest peak ground acceleration ever in the world.
 In 2019 it was determined that the measurement at this site was erroneous due to the concrete slab the seismometer was sitting on bouncing, and would have instead been about 1.2 g.